 You’ll find small, dirt airstrips all over Alaska; in back yards, parks, mountains, and there are even planes that land on glaciers.
 Bush planes get their name because ‘the Bush’ is a word used for describing the wilderness area in Alaska (and Australia).
 When you are in the Alaska Bush you are in the middle of nowhere.
 Bush pilots fly there their small aircraft from one small place in the Bush to the other.

-During my 3 weeks traveling to remote Alaska towns, I flew a number of Alaska Bush flights and met a number of pilots – all equally amazing (and hunky).
+During my 3 weeks traveling to remote Alaska towns, I flew in a number of Alaska bush planes and met a number of pilots – all equally amazing (and hunky).
 It never ceased to amaze me how incredibly laid back the pilots were.
 Be aware of these few things that are essential to know when you take Alaska Bush flights:

 One of the best ways to see the vastness of Alaska is from above.
 My one carry-on was always my camera as I spent most of my time shooting pictures out of the window at the amazing scenery.
 Getting to and from some of these remote places was many of my favorite moments traveling in Alaska.

 If you don’t have time to hike into the heart of Denali National Park, you can take a plane, land in Denali on a glacier or lake, and then hike from there.
 I used K2 Aviation out of Talkeetna with pilot Chip.
 Chip was a bush pilot in summer, and a ski/snow junkie in the winter.
 He was also a free diver, remote rescue worker, and all around good guy.
 Chip explained the plane to us and all of the ‘safety info’ – but like his laid back personality, the float plane also seemed rather laid back.
 He described it as an old pickup truck that just lumbered along.
 And that was an accurate description – I felt as if I were in my Grandpa’s old farm pick up.

 Wrangle St Elias National Park Bush Flight – Wrangell Mountain Air

 I was a guest of Alaska Tourism during these trips, however all opinions are my own.